-A group of attorneys general wants to change Section 230 of the Communications Decency Act.
-If they succeed, website operators could be held responsible for user comments and posts.
-The AG coalition says they simply want the same rights as federal prosecutors, but free speech advocates warn that the proposed change could usher in a whole new era of Internet censorship.
+A cabal of state attorneys general want to change Section 230 of the Communications Decency Act.
+If they succeed, website operators could be sued over user comments.
+The coalition says it simply wants the same rights as federal prosecutors, to go after threat-level-red criminals — like child predators.
+But free speech advocates warn the proposed change could usher in an era of Internet censorship.

 What Is Section 230 of the CDA?

-What Do The Attorneys General Want Changed In Section 230?
+What Do The Attorneys General Want To Change Section 230?

-Section 230 of the CDA includes an exemption for federal crimes, which allows national prosecutors to bring charges against website operators in certain cases.
-Essentially, the cabal of AGs simply wants those extant rights extended to the state level by adding the words “ward or state” to the federal exemption provision.
+Section 230 of the CDA includes exemptions for federal crimes, allowing national prosecutors to bring charges against website operators in certain cases.
+Essentially, the AGs simply want those federal rights extended to the state level.

 Why Is There Opposition To The AG’s Proposal?

-Free speech is a pillar of American law.
-We take our right to voice our opinions seriously.
-So it should come as no surprise that a group of high-profile legal scholars, associations and companies wrote a letter voicing their displeasure with the AG’s plans for section 230.
-In the missive, opponents opined “Section 230 has enabled investment in countless revolutionary services that are responsible for a fifth of U.S. economi
+Americans are serious about our free speech rights.
+So it should come as no surprise that a group of high-profile legal scholars, associations, and companies signed a letter voicing their displeasure with the AG’s plans for section 230.
+In the missive, opponents opined “Section 230 has enabled investment in countless revolutionary services that are responsible for a fifth of U.S. economic growth.”

 Then The Game got graphic.
 He published a picture of Jane with the caption, “Beware if this person is watching your children, she is a very dangerous baby sitter.”
 He also posted her Twitter and Instagram handles.